KVUE Investors Have Opportunity to Lead Kenvue Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-7, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Kenvue Inc. ("Kenvue" or the "Company") (NYSE: KVUE).
+LOS ANGELES, Nov.
+10, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Kenvue Inc. ("Kenvue" or the "Company") (NYSE: KVUE).

 Class Period: May 2023 IPO